microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.
 Ideas that have been "liked" appear in a list and are sorted based upon the number likes.

-Azure Communications Service (ACS) and Microsoft Graph functionality is also integrated in the `m365` branch to add audio/video, display user profiles, and integrate user presence.
+Microsoft Graph functionality is also integrated in the `m365` branch to display user profiles and integrate user presence.

 ## Integrating real-time presence change notifications